laul7klau/kubernetes-aws/bigip-ctrl-ingress/README.md

 # Pre-requisites
-- You have performed the steps in the previous directory to create a Kubernetes cluster in AWS.
+- You have performed the steps in the [parent directory](https://github.com/laul7klau/kubernetes-aws) to create a Kubernetes cluster in AWS.

 # Steps
 ### Create the BIG-IP instance